CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 Countermeasures to privacy attacks should be considered.
 An example could be the use of privacy preserving machine learning techniques (e.g. differential privacy, federated learning).

-## SR-07 Residual Risk Mitigation Criterion
+## SR-07 Residual Risk Mitigation

 In case countermeasures derived from the tests performed in SR-04 and SR-05 do not lead to a residual risk level formally accepted by the risk owner or in case no concrete implementations are available at all, countermeasures not necessarily linked to a specific threat scenario must be implemented and tested.
 The implemented countermeasures must be tested adequately by subject matter experts not involved in their design and implementation.
 The countermeasures are to be documented according to PC-02.

-# 6.3 Performance & Functionality Objective
+# Performance & Functionality

 1. The performance requirements to evaluate the AI service are appropriate given the characteristics and specifications of the target application.